radhofan/Web-Ads-Accessibility/README.md

 You can use the provided virtual machine to reproduce the results outlined in the paper.
 Follow these steps:

+> **Note:** Due to the 30-minute artifact time limit, we use processed data to regenerate the tables and figures.
+If you prefer to generate them directly from the raw dataset, you can download and import the virtual machine (~22GB) [https://zenodo.org/records/14742897](https://zenodo.org/records/14742897).
+Please note that this process takes over 30 minutes to complete.

 1. **Navigate to the Reproducible Directory**:
    ```bash
    cd reproducible